Josh Jung Player Props: Rangers vs. Padres

 Padres Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Padres pitching staff ranks 13th in the league.

-- The Padres have the third-ranked team ERA among all MLB pitching staffs (3.81).
+- The Padres have a 3.78 team ERA that ranks second across all MLB pitching staffs.

-- Padres pitchers combine to allow 117 total home runs at a clip of 1.1 per game (to rank 13th in baseball).
+- Padres pitchers combine to allow 117 total home runs at a rate of 1.1 per game (to rank 12th in the league).

-- In his most recent time out on Sunday, the right-hander went six innings against the Detroit Tigers, allowing three earned runs while surrendering seven hits.
+- In his last time out on Tuesday, the righty went 4 1/3 innings against the Pittsburgh Pirates, allowing seven earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.